 Understanding String Methods in Python

-Python programmers frequently need to determine whether a substring exists within a string.
-While many languages have methods such as 'contains' and 'indexOf', Python offers its own approach to meeting this common demand.
-In this post, we'll look at how to execute substring checks in Python efficiently.
+Python programmers often need to check if a substring exists within a string.
+While many languages offer methods like `contains` or `indexOf`, Python has its own way of handling this common requirement.
+In this article, we'll explore how you can perform substring checks in Python efficiently.

-Whether you're new to Python or switching from another programming language, understanding these methods is critical.
-We'll show you samples and discuss the best methods for testing substrings so you can develop clean, effective Python code.
+Whether you're new to Python or transitioning from another programming language, understanding these methods is crucial.
+We'll provide examples and explain the best practices for checking substrings, ensuring you can write clean and effective Python code.

-The accompanying scripts show how to check for substrings in Python using two methods: the in keyword and the find technique.
-The function returns True if the substring is within the main_string, and False otherwise.
-In Python, the in keyword is used to conduct substring checks in a straightforward and efficient manner.
-The script iterates over a list of strings using a for loop.
-If the substring is not found in the current string, it utilizes the continue statement to skip to the next iteration.
+The scripts provided demonstrate how to check for substrings in Python using two different methods: the in keyword and the find method.
+The first script defines a function, contains_substring, that takes two arguments: main_string and substring.
+It returns True if the substring exists within the main_string and False otherwise.
+This is achieved using the in keyword, which is a simple and efficient way to perform substring checks in Python.
+The script then iterates over a list of strings using a for loop, and if the substring is not found in the current string, it uses the continue statement to skip to the next iteration.

-The second script takes a similar approach but uses the find method instead.
-If the find method does not return -1, the function contains_substring_with_find returns True, indicating that the substring is present in the main_string.
-The find method searches for the substring and returns the lowest index if it is found, or -1 otherwise.
-This solution gives you more control if you need the position of the substring, but for a quick check, the in keyword is more straightforward.
-Both scripts show how to efficiently check for substrings and handle scenarios where they are not discovered, resulting in clean and readable Python code.
+The second script uses a similar approach but leverages the find method instead.
+The function contains_substring_with_find checks if the substring is present in the main_string by returning True if the find method does not return -1.
+The find method searches for the substring and returns the lowest index where it is found, or -1 if it is not found.
+This method provides more control if you need the position of the substring, but for a simple check, the in keyword is more straightforward.
+Both scripts illustrate how to efficiently check for substrings and handle cases where the substring is not found, allowing for clean and readable Python code.

 def contains_substring(main_string, substring):